Famous/famous-angular/docs/unstable/directive/faAnimation/index.md

     }
   }
 }]);</code></pre>
-<p>In the post-link function, $famous.find() is passed the id attribute from the html view.
+<p>In the post-link function, pass $famous.find() the id attribute from the html view.
 A Transitionable is instantiated with the value of 0.
 Then, using DOM manipulation, access the modifier property of the element.
 Famous modifiers have a .setOpacity() method that can accept a function.
 Pass opacityTransitionable.get(), which returns 0, thereby setting the opacity of myElement to 0.</p>
 <p>Then, using the .set() method, pass in the value of 1 as the end state as the first argument, and a transition object as the second argument.</p>